 Introduction to the new edition of Innocents Abroad, by Mark Twain, New York: Modern Library, 2003.

-We are continuously gathering articles and materials for this collection, so check back often.
-We invite you to contribute to this collection.
-Just email firstname.lastname@example.org.
-Thank you!
+We are continually gathering articles and materials for this collection, so check back often.
+We invite you to contribute to this collection by emailing firstname.lastname@example.org.

 Milestones: 100 Years of Jane Jacobs, Roberta Brandes Gratz, Architectural Record